 - Be separate from other documents

-- Not include liability waivers or extra language
+- Do not include liability waivers or extra language

 Step 2: Obtain Written Authorization